 How much does it cost to call the US from Canada?

 The cost of calling the US from Canada can vary depending on what carrier and phone plan you have.
 While Canada and the US share the same country code, many carriers charge long-distance calling rates for calls between the countries.
 These international rates can range from a few cents to over $1 per minute, which can add up if you’re making calls throughout your work day.

 Some carriers offer international plans that allow you to make unlimited calls to the US from Canada.
 However, these usually come with an add-on cost, so you’ll either still have to pay the cost of your standard business phone plan or pay a premium price each month.
 Some of these calling plans are geared toward travelers — for instance, Virgin Mobile only offers daily rates and 30-day packages for mobile phone users in Canada — and tend to be more expensive than plans geared toward ongoing subscribers.

 How to call the US from Canada for free

 If you want to avoid the headache of high international rates and confusing phone plans, a VoIP phone service that offers free calls to the US can be the best solution.

 With OpenPhone, you can make free unlimited calls and text messages (SMS and MMS) to the US and Canada with every single plan.
-You don’t need to worry about paying more than your monthly subscription fee — which starts at $13 per user per month — to reach your US clients and team members.
+You don’t need to worry about paying more than your monthly subscription fee — which starts at $15 per user per month — to reach your US clients or any team members.